Sun Wei (gymnast)

-Sun Wei (孙炜; born 12 August 1995) is a Chinese artistic gymnast.
+Sun Wei (孙炜 (孫煒); born 12 August 1995) is a Chinese artistic gymnast.
 He is a 2018 world champion in the team competition and a member of the 2020 Olympic team.

-Personal life
+Early life and education

-Sun was born 12 August 1995 in Nantong, China.
+Sun was born on 12 August 1995 in Nantong, China.
 He started gymnastics at age three; he was a weak child, and his parents wanted his strength to improve.
 He studied at the Nanjing Sport Institute.

-Career
+Gymnastics career

 2017

 In May 2017, Sun competed at the Asian Championships in Bangkok, Thailand, where his team won gold.

 2018

-In August, Sun competed at the Asian Games in Indonesia, where his team won first.
+In August, Sun competed at the Asian Games in Indonesia, where his team won gold.
 Sun placed second on high bar and third on pommel horse.

-In October, he was part of the Chinese team at the 2018 World Artistic Gymnastics Championships in Doha, Qatar, and helped his country to gold medal in the team event.
+In October, he was part of the Chinese team at the 2018 World Artistic Gymnastics Championships in Doha, Qatar, and helped his country to a gold medal in the team event.
 He also qualified for the all-around final where he placed fourth.